Georgia’s Marine Habitat License Plate

 Find your county tag office by clicking here.When you visit your local tag office:

 1. Ask for the "Support Fish Habitat" plate.
+You can tell the county tag official the "Plate Code" is "NR."

 2. Pay the fee.
 Wildlife plates cost only $25 more than a standard peach plate.
 The total cost is $25 for the plate, plus the standard $20 registration fee you will pay for any tag and any applicable ad-valorem taxes.